bugcrowd/templates/templates/broken_authentication_and_session_management/failure_to_invalidate_session/on_logout_server_side_only/template.md

 This can include a video showing the action taking place after adding the session token, or pictures showing the addition of your session token the local storage in your browser and performing a sensitive action.
  -->

+The following image(s) show the full exploit:
+{{screenshot}}

 ## Demonstrated Impact
 <!--
 Demonstrating increased impact results in higher rewards!

 Failure to invalidate a session after a logout can allow an attacker, who has access to that local machine, full account access, and perform any action that the user can.
 -->

+Failure to invalidate a session after a logout can allow an attacker, who has access to session cookies, full account access, and perform any action that the user can.